 An employer must carry workers’ compensation insurance in Michigan if:

-It is a private employer that regularly employs three or more people at a time.
+You are a private employer that regularly employs three or more people at a time.

-It is an agricultural employer that employs three or more employees for 35 hours or more per week for 13 or more consecutive weeks.
+You're a farm that employs three or more employees for 35 hours or more per week for 13 or more consecutive weeks.

 It is a public employer.